isographlabs/isograph/docs-website/docs/development-workflow.md

 corepack install
 ```

-These commands will install the appropriate node.js and pnpm version used by isograph and configure them for your shell session.
+These commands will install the appropriate node.js and pnpm version used by Isograph and configure them for your shell session.

 ### Rust